Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 Forward Helix Piercing: Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

-The forward helix piercing is located on the upper half of your ear on the side closest to your face.
+The Forward Helix piercing (also known as the anti-helix piercing) is located on the upper half of your ear on the side closest to your face.
 If you imagine the ear as a seashell that spirals in on itself, the helix is the outer rim of the shell.

 Helix vs Forward Helix Piercing